nvaccess/nvda/tests/system/readme.md

 the tests are run from an administrator command prompt.
 * "source"

-To run a single test, use the `--test` argument.
+To run a single test or filter tests, use the `--test` argument (wildcards accepted).
 Refer to the robot framework documentation for further details.

 ```
 python -m robot --test "name of test here" ...